 Together, these decisions add up to something rare: a store built around the full life of a garment, not just the moment of purchase.

-Yama enters the market with something most new brands take years to build: a clear identity, a considered digital experience, and a circular infrastructure that is not only communicated but operational.
+Yama enters the market with what most new brands take years to build: a clear identity, a considered digital experience, and a circular infrastructure that is not only communicated, but operational.

 3D & clothes: Manufacture Oslo,